adam-p/adam-p.github.com/README.md

 ## TODO

-* Get Roboto pack from FontSquirrel and set 300 as normal and 500 as bold (and get rid of b, strong, etc. overrides).

 * Make the blog post excerpt size bigger.

 * Make navbar font bold and maybe tone down orange-ness.